 An hour spent in the kid's salt room would pass quite quickly, and my son didn't get bored during any in any of the six sessions.
 On each occasion, my son and I would talk about a visit to the 'salt play room', so he understood where we were going.
 The shoe covers became part of the ritual, and no dramas after the first visit.

 Sometimes we would share the treatment room with another child and parent, other times we didn't.
-It didn't matter either way really, there is enough toys to share, and the children's salt room is big enough to accommodate a few families.
+It didn't matter either way really because there are enough toys to share, and the children's salt room is big enough to accommodate a few families.

 Did salt therapy work for my my son?